 Second-generation family-run butcher Hagen’s Organics has been around since the ’80s and now has a handful of locations across the city.
 The team works closely with local farmers, and the pork pick is McIvor Farm Foods in the Mitchell Shire town of Tooborac.
 The free-range, grain-fed Berkshire pork makes for sweet, marbled meat that works well for Christmas ham.
-And whether you choose the 2.5-kilo boneless or the seven-kilo ham on the bone, the serving suggestion remains the same: glazed with the Hagen’s blend of spiced honey and orange, and served warm alongside roasted carrots and fried leeks.
+And whether you choose the 2.5-kilo boneless or the eight-kilo ham on the bone, the serving suggestion remains the same: glazed with the Hagen’s blend of cherry and gin, and served warm alongside steamed greens and roast potatoes.

 Cannings Free Range Butchers